bmstu-iu9/refal-5-lambda/docs/3-basics.en.md

 development is one of the most important Refal application today._

 The function `Prout` is one of the functions that is included in the language standard library.
-And it is implicitly available for using in any program.
+And it is implicitly available for use in any program.
 In classic Refal-5 it is built in function that means it is implicitly defined in any program.
 However, Refal-5λ allows us to write programs in which a standard library is not used.